About breath-holding spells

 - becomes very pale or loses consciousness

-- has shaking and stiffness lasting for longer than a minute, and takes a while to recover – this might not be simple breath-holding.
+- has shaking and stiffness that lasts for longer than a minute and takes a while to recover from.

 You can’t prevent breath-holding, but you might be able to prevent the events leading up to breath-holding:

-- Try distracting your child in situations where she might have a breath-holding spell.
+- Try distracting your child in situations where they might have a breath-holding spell.

 - Give your child plenty of warning if you need to make a change to a different activity or situation.
-This means he won’t get too much of a fright when things change.
+This means they won’t get too much of a fright when things change.

-- Learn more about managing tantrums, if this is what seems to trigger your child’s breath-holding spells.
+- Learn more about tantrums, if this is what seems to trigger your child’s breath-holding spells.

-- Reassure your child after she’s had a fright or a shock.
+- Reassure your child after they’ve had a fright or a shock.

 - Try to avoid your child becoming too hungry or overtired.

 - Help older children learn to recognise emotions like frustration.
-If your child can recognise and manage these emotions, it might stop them turning into the anger or fear that triggers breath-holding.
+If your child can recognise and manage emotions, it might stop the emotions turning into the anger or fear that triggers breath-holding.